House Cleaning Tips > Bedrooms > Checklist for Teaching Kids to Clean Their Room

 Start off by making sure there’s actually a place for everything in the room to begin with.
 Children, as well as adults, get overwhelmed with clutter.
 Start with one area at a time and plan together as much as possible for their age.
 Let your child help make decisions that are less crucial.

-Baskets and boxes are fun: You ever noticed how a child will play with a box for hours and leave the expensive toy inside just laying on the floor?
-That's because boxes are fun and can turn into anything your child can imagine.
-A child sees a box as a car, a hiding places or a place to make baskets.
+You ever noticed how a child will play with a box for hours and leave the expensive toy that was inside just laying on the floor?
+That’s because boxes are fun and can turn into anything your child can imagine.
+A child sees a box as a car or a hiding place (depending on how large the box is).

-• Start with small specific steps: Picking up soft toys is a great place to start when they are toddlers.
-You can use a laundry basket or a box and have your child "make baskets".
-We had a "pick up" song that went along with cleaning up toys but this is totally optional!
+• Start with small specific steps: Picking up soft toys is a great place to start when kids are toddlers.
+You can use a laundry basket for these items.
+We had a “pick up” song that went along with cleaning up toys but this is totally optional!
 Clapping and praise works well if you are not musically inclined and your child will want to pick up their toys if you do this.

 • Give them choices: Even small children like choices.
 Start with easy things first such as "do you want to keep your cars in this basket or the red one?".
 As your child gets older, give them more choices such as where they want to begin or where they want to place some of their items.
 Choices are great for building a child's self-esteem and add to the "buy in" of keeping their room clean.

 • Keep Your expectations realistic: Focus on their accomplishments and praise them for what they can do especially when they are just starting out.
-Don't expect perfection and avoid "fixing" what they have done.
-Relize the they will get more proficient at each task only if you let them do it themselves.
+Don’t expect perfection and avoid “fixing” what they have done.
+Realize that they will get more proficient at each task only if you let them do it themselves.
 Modeling correct behavior is better than criticizing or any negative comments.

 Chore Charts